societe-generale/arch-unit-gradle-plugin/README.md

 4. Build your project with gradlew clean build : if some of your code is not compliant with the rules defined, the build will fail, pointing you to the rule and the class that is violating it.

+### Releasing a new version of the plugin

-Note : to publish in local repo during tests, use gradle -Dmaven.repo.local=.m2/repository publishToMavenLocal
+(to publish in local repo during tests, use gradle -Dmaven.repo.local=.m2/repository publishToMavenLocal)

+- make sure everything is committed, then run `gradlew release -Prelease.useAutomaticVersion=true` :

+  - the -SNAPSHOT will be removed
+  - the version will be tagged and committed
+  - the version will be incremented with -SNAPSHOT